MPCodeWriter21/ProxyEater/README.md

   --format FORMAT, -f FORMAT
                         The format for saving the proxies in text file(default:"{scheme}://{ip}:{port}").
+  --proxy-type PROXY_TYPE, -type PROXY_TYPE
+                        The type of the proxies(default:all).
   --include-status, -is
                         Include the status of the proxies in the output file.
   --threads THREADS, -t THREADS